-- Accelerating development of ESG based indices.
-This will be done through continuous expansion of ESG partnerships bringing innovative science based companies to investors, at the forefront of sustainable finance; - Continuing diversification of our asset offering as emphasized by the launch of a first family of single name crypto-currency indices in 2022; - Leveraging on technology to further accelerate index creation capacity; - Leveraging our extended federal model, to replicate locally our strength, client proximity, time to market, technology, ESG partners, and smart Beta partners.
+- a large offering of the ESG versions of Euronext's national benchmark indices and a suite of Climate variants of Euronext's national benchmark indices to cope with investor demands; - accelerating development of ESG based indices.
+This will be done through continuous expansion of ESG partnerships bringing innovative science based companies to investors, at the forefront of sustainable finance; - continuing diversification of our asset offering as emphasized by the launch of a first family of single name crypto-currency indices in 2022: - leveraging on technology to further accelerate index creation capacity; - leveraging our extended federal model, to replicate locally our strength, client proximity, time to market, technology, ESG partners, and smart Beta partners.